 The University would like to publicly acknowledge your educational achievement, and to that end we hope you will attend the University’s commencement ceremony.
 Commencement is held at the end of the fall, spring, and summer C semesters.
-One Stop Student Services will send candidates for graduation detailed instructions for participating in the ceremony, including instructions on how to obtain tickets (which are required for admittance).
-Information on commencement, including date and time of ceremonies, is also available on the commencement webpage.
+One-Stop Student Services will send candidates for graduation detailed instructions for participating in the ceremony, including instructions on how to obtain tickets (which are required for admittance).
+Information on commencement, including date and time of ceremonies, is also available on the

 Work required for a degree must be completed and certification of completion must be posted in the UNF student record system prior to the college approving the candidates for their degrees.
 For detailed information on graduation requirements and to review the University’s official policy, click here.